 At any given instant, a non-AP STA is associated with no more than one AP, and a non-AP MLD is associated with no more than one AP MLD.
 This allows the DS to determine a unique answer to the questions, “Which AP is serving non-AP STA X?” and “Which AP MLD is serving non-AP MLD Y?”
 Once an association is completed between a non-AP STA and an AP, a non-AP STA can make full use of a DS (via the AP) to communicate.
 Similarly, once an association is completed between a non-AP MLD and an AP MLD, a non-AP MLD can make full use of a DS (via the AP MLD) to communicate.
 Association between a non-AP STA and an AP is always initiated by the non-AP STA, not the AP.
 Association between a non-AP MLD and an AP MLD is always initiated by the non-AP MLD, not the AP MLD.

-An AP or an AP MLD might be associated with many non-AP STAs or non-AP MLDs, respectively, at the same time.
+An AP might be associated with many non-AP STAs at the same time.
+Similarly, an AP MLD might be associated with many non-AP MLDs at the same time.(#19499)

-A non-AP STA or a non-AP MLD learns what APs or AP MLDs, respectively, are present and what operational capabilities are available from each of those APs or AP MLDs and APs affiliated with each AP MLD, respectively, and then invokes the association service to establish an association with an AP or an AP MLD, respectively.
-A FILS STA is able to discover, authenticate and associate with the AP with a reduced number of frame transmissions.
+A non-AP STA learns what APs are present and what operational capabilities are available from each of those APs and then invokes the association service to establish an association with an AP.
+Similarly, a non-AP MLD learns what MLDs are present and what operational capabilities are available from each of those AP MLDs and APs affiliated with each AP MLD, and then invokes the association service to establish an association with an AP MLD.(#19499) A FILS STA is able to discover, authenticate and associate with the AP with a reduced number of frame transmissions.
 For details of how a STA learns about what APs are present, see 11.1.4 (Acquiring synchronization, scanning).

-TGbe editor: Change Clause 4.5.3.8 as follows (track change on): Robust security network association (RSNA)
+TGbe editor: Change Clause 4.5.3.8 as follows (track change on): (#19130)

+Robust security network association (RSNA)